-In-Service Distribution: A distribution of the eligible portion of the account balance may be made to a participant who is still employed.
+In-Service Distribution (Available for PSP participant only.): A distribution of the eligible portion of the account balance may be made to a participant who is still employed.
 Nonelective contributions are available for withdrawal to the participant that has participated in the plan for 60 months.
 Prior to the 60-month period, participants withdraw nonelective contributions which have been in the plan for a period of 24 months or apply for a financial hardship distribution.
-Additionally, in service distributions from nonelective contributions are available upon the participant attaining the normal retirement age of 55 as defined by the plan document.
+Additionally, in-service distributions from nonelective contributions are available upon the participant attaining the normal retirement age as defined by your plan document; 55 under the Invesco PSP plan, 62 under the Invesco MPP plan, and 591⁄2 under the OppenheimerFunds PSP plan document.
 Elective deferrals are available for distribution upon attainment of age 591⁄2 or due to financial hardship.
-Financial hardship shall be determined by the plan administrator on a reasonable equivalent basis and shall include but not be limited to certain medical expenses; costs relating to the purchase of a principal residence; tuition and related educational fees and expenses; payments necessary to prevent eviction from, or foreclosure on, a principal residence; burial or funeral expenses; and certain expenses for the repair of damage to the employee's principal residence.
-The requested amount should not exceed the value of salary deferrals deposited into the plan.
+Financial hardship shall be determined by the plan administrator on a reasonable equivalent basis and shall include but not be limited to certain medical expenses; costs relating to the purchase of a principal residence; tuition and related educational fees and expenses; payments necessary to prevent eviction from, or foreclosure on, a principal residence; burial or funeral expenses: and certain expenses for the repair of damage to the employee's principal residence.
 Furthermore, this transaction will be reported on Form 1099-R according to the participant's age.
-Distribution of Rollover Contributions are available without experiencing a qualifying event listed previously.
-Earnings may also be distributed with rollover dollars; however, this is not required.
-A distribution may be subject to taxes and any applicable penalties if it is a premature distribution.

-Plan Termination: The employer has terminated the Solo 401(k) Plan in accordance with the Plan's governing documents and has provided the required notice to the plan trustee.
+Plan Termination: The employer has terminated the MPP or PSP Plan in accordance with the Plan's governing documents and has provided the required notice to the plan trustee.
 Plan terminations can be complex and must meet certain requirements to ensure that participants' benefits maintain their tax-favored status.
 It is the employer's and participant's responsibility to consult with a tax advisor or legal counsel familiar with qualified retirement plans for guidance regarding plan termination and related distributions.